frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-understanding.md

 The experience of the disciples on the road of Emmaus is renewed.
 They recognize the risen Lord in the breaking of the bread.
 They said, "Were not our hearts burning within us while he spoke to us on the way and opened the Scriptures to us?"
 (Luke 24:32).

-This supernatural intelligence is given not only to individuals, but also to the community: to bishops who, as successors of the apostles, are heirs to the specific promise made to them by Our Lord (cf. John 14:26; 16:13): "I will be with you always, even until the end of the world" (Matt.
-28:20); and also, to the faithful who, thanks to this 'anointing' of the Spirit (cf. 1 John 2:20,27), possess a certain *sensus fide*, a "sense of the faith" which guides them in their concrete choices.
+This supernatural intelligence is given not only to individuals, but also to the community: to bishops who, as successors of the apostles, are heirs to the specific promise made to them by Our Lord (*cf*.
+John 14:26; 16:13): "I will be with you always, even until the end of the world" (Matt.
+28:20); and also, to the faithful who, thanks to this 'anointing' of the Spirit (*cf*.
+1 John 2:20,27), possess a certain *sensus fide*, a "sense of the faith" which guides them in their concrete choices.

 The light of the Spirit, while it sharpens our understanding of divine things, helps us to have a deeper understanding also, more clear and more penetrating of human things, so that we can see the divine in the human.

 "There is something divine hidden in the most ordinary human realities" (Josemaría Escrivá, *Conversations*, Point 114).
 That helps us to see better the many signs of God which are written in creation.
-God speaks to us through people, places, events, through the beauty of nature, the trees, the stars, and the sky.
+God speaks to us through people, places, events, through the beauty of nature, the trees, the stars, the sky.

 St. Thomas Aquinas says we go to God through the things that He has created.
 We find that God is always speaking to us through all these things.